Levothyroxine Dosage Calculator

 What is levothyroxine?

 A short note on that: levothyroxine in just a natural thyroxine's analog, manufactured in laboratories to get a thyroid medicine.
 One of the most important components of it is iodium.

 Levothyroxine was first synthesized in 1927 and is a proud member of- a list which contains drugs that are important not only for health reasons but are also essential in terms of public health, efficacy, cost-effectiveness analysis.
 And most important, they are evidence-based and safe.

 Hypothyroidism treatment.
 Starting dose of levothyroxine, levothyroxine side effects

 Luckily, even though underactive thyroid is such a multidirectional disease, hypothyroidism treatment is easy, cheap, and obvious - you have to replace the lacking endogenous hormones with synthetic ones.
 Properly led therapy with just one daily dose of levothyroxine kind of cancels all the disease's harmful effects on your body and life.

 It is crucial to treat hypothyroidism and take the right levothyroxine dosage.
-Untreated thyroid gland failure can lead to infertility, neuromuscular dysfunctions, cognitive impairment, gathering of fluid in your pleura or pericardial sac, or even coma.
+Untreated thyroid gland failure can lead to infertility, neuromuscular dysfunctions, cognitive impairment, pericardial or pleural effusion, or even coma.

 But, it is also crucial to get the levothyroxine right.
 You should take your medication every day, on an empty stomach, preferably 0.5h - 1h before breakfast (alternatively, you can take the dose at bedtime, at least 3 hours after last meal).
 You should avoid taking iron or calcium supplements within four hours of levothyroxine dose - they decrease hormone absorption.

 Hypothyroidism treatment is also safe.
 The only possible dangers are taking too little or too much of the medication.
 In the first case, a patient won't feel any better, and their TSH level will still be high.
 That's why at the starting dose of levothyroxine, it's important to measure TSH 6-8 weeks after treatment initiation.